realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ((typ ocaml)(name parsing/json.ml)(part 0))
 ```

+This representation is much richer than our token stream, capturing
+the fact that JSON values can be nested inside each other, and that
+JSON has a variety of value types, including numbers, strings, arrays,
-The above type is effectively an AST, and the job of the parser we'll
+and objects.
+The above type is effectively an AST, and the job of the
-write will be to convert a token stream into a value of this type, as
+parser we'll write will be to convert a token stream into a value of
-shown below.
+this type, as shown below.

 ```frag
 ((typ ocaml)(name parsing/parsed_example.ml))
 ```

-## Defining a JSON parser with Menhir
+## Defining a parser

-The process of building a lexer and a parser are interconnected.
-The
-first step is to define the set of tokens which are what the lexer and
-the parser use to communicate.
-With `menhir` and `ocamllex`, the set
-of tokens is in our case specified along with the parser.

 A parser-specification file has suffix `.mly` and contains several
 parts in the following sequence: